 Tide To Go Stain Remover Pens are handy for removing stains from clothes.
 I just threw the pen into my bag and I ended up using it often.
 Alternatively, these individually wrapped Shout Wipes also work really well.

 Some hostels have padlocks for rent, but it is easier to bring your own.
 I prefer the type that allows

 A retractable cable lock is essential for locking your backpack to your bunk/luggage rack.
 It will deter someone from running by and grabbing your bag from your dorm or train car.
 I used mine all the time, and I’m glad I brought it.

 Digital Luggage Scale

-Many European cites are filled with pickpockets and a money belt is a good way to protect yourself.
+Many European cities are filled with pickpockets so a money belt is a good way to protect yourself.
 The standard money belt is worn around your waist and under your clothes.
 Another option (which I feel is more practical) is a neck pouch money belt.

 Trying to find an umbrella in an unfamiliar city isn’t any fun.
 I suggest buying a travel umbrella before you leave.